Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 # Introduction {#Introduction}

-The Static Context Header Compression (SCHC) specification [RFC8724] describes generic header compression and fragmentation techniques that can be used on all LPWAN (Low Power Wide Area Networks) technologies defined in
+SCHC specification [RFC8724] describes generic header compression and fragmentation techniques that can be used on all LPWAN technologies defined in
 {{RFC8376}}.
 Even though those technologies share a great number of common features like star-oriented topologies, network architecture, devices with mostly quite predictable communications, etc; they do have some